Azzzhar7/php-crud/README.md

 4. Edit (Edit Form Page -> Update Page)
 5. Delete

-Add new database in phpmyadmin import database file to your database access project as: localhost/PROJECT-FOLDER-PATH/index.php
+Add new database in phpmyadmin. import database file to your database. access project as: localhost/PROJECT-FOLDER-PATH/index.php